-The Critical Shortage Full-Time Employment Exception allows PEERS retirees to work full-time after retirement at PEERS-covered employers without losing benefits.
+The Critical Shortage Full-Time Employment Exception allows PSRS retirees to teach full-time after retirement at PSRS-covered employers without losing benefits.

-You may work full-time for a PEERS-covered employer that has officially declared a critical shortage of non-certificated employees, while receiving PEERS service retirement benefits.
-Your full-time employment may not exceed two years total at all employers.
+You may teach full-time for a PSRS-covered employer that has officially declared a critical shortage of certificated employees, while receiving PSRS service retirement benefits.
+Your full-time teaching may not exceed two years total at all employers.
 The two years of employment do not have to be consecutive - there can be breaks in the employment.

 If you work under this provision, during the two years allowed:

 - You continue to receive your PSRS benefits.

 - You do not earn additional service.